syncfusion-content/windowsforms-docs/WindowsForms/Chart/Improving-Performance.md

 <tr>
 <td>
 ChartControl.ImprovePerformance</td><td>
 Instructs the chart to calculate the axes ranges only before painting and not at every series adding or moving.
-Performance of a Chart with large number of series will be improved significantly, if this property is enabled.By default this property is false.</td></tr>
+Performance of a Chart with large number of series will be improved significantly, if this property is enabled.
+By default this property is false.</td></tr>
 <tr>
 <td>
 CalcRegions</td><td>